SuperDuperFuntastic/udacity-capstone-nicoljr/README.md

 ![Bicycle fact table with M:1 relationships to dates, time, and weather dims]( images/redshift_data_model.png)

+## Defending Data Model Decisions
+I opted for a star schema as the design for the data model because it is well suited for reporting.
+A centralized fact table that has a many-to-one relationship with various dimensions (like time, date, and weather) means less complicated joins when being used by downstream users.
+Additionally, a star schema like this one allows for quick and easy aggregation (in this case, aggregating hourly bicycle counts by day, week, month, year, city, state, temperature, etc.), which allows end users to quickly view sums, averages, mins, and maxes of the bicycle count data at various levels.

+Since there is very little need for insert, update, or delete operations on this reporting data, a traditional OLTP-style design isn't necessary.
+Plus, designing this as an OLTP-style database would've meant far more complicated queries and joins for end users.

 ## Defending Technology Decisions
 Since the data that populate the fact table and the weather dim were spread